tvoutsos19/ruby-gym/README.md

 To re-run this command, you can use the UP and DOWN arrow keys to look at the history of all commands you've run in a particular Terminal.

+### black_jack

+Write a program to play a variety of BlackJack.
+The program should ask the user to input two numbers separated by a space, and it should print their sum.

+Here's the catch:
+ if the sum is greater than 21, return 0, unless one of the numbers is 11.
+ In such a case, the 11 should be 'converted' to a 1 to prevent the sum from being exceeded.

+For example, given a 11 and 13 as input, the 11 should be 'converted' into a 1 so the total sum will be 14.

 ### count_the

 Write a program that: